aarushi-das2/moose2026hackathon/README.md

 Inhibitory population: The inhibitory neurons use MOOSE LIF neurons.
 They do not receive an independent tonic current.
 Their activity is driven through the excitatory-to-inhibitory synapses.

 Excitatory synapses: The local excitatory pathways -

 - A_E -> A_I
 - B_E -> B_I

 use MOOSE SimpleSynHandler delta synapses.
 The excitatory synaptic weight is: 0.002 V

-Inhibitory synapses: The reciprocal inhibitory pathways:
+Inhibitory synapses: The reciprocal inhibitory pathways -

 - A_I -> B_E
 - B_I -> A_E

 use conductance-based MOOSE SynChan synapses.

 Parameters:

 - Gbar = 3e-6 S
 - Ek   = -0.08 V
 - tau1 = 0.005 s